10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 6. Spider Plant

-A great plant if you can be quite a neglectful owner, that’s actually what makes this quick-growing plant so popular.
+Also, even if you’re a bit of a neglectful owner, it’s probably gonna be fine.
+And that’s actually what makes this quick-growing plant so popular.

 Since it doesn’t like too much or too little moisture and likes moderate indirect sunlight, I suggest putting this in your kitchen or living room (to maximize the cleaner air benefits).